Hemipolyhedron: Duals of the hemipolyhedra

-There are 9 such duals, sharing only 5 distinct outward forms, four of them existing in outwardly identical pairs.
+There are 11 such duals (when including the great dirhombicosidodecacron dual to U_{75}, and the great disnub dirhombidodecahecron dual to U_{76}), sharing only 6 distinct outward forms, five of them existing in outwardly identical pairs.
 The members of a given visually identical pair differ in their arrangements of true and false vertices (a false vertex is where two edges cross each other but do not join).
 The outward forms are:

+Regarding the final uniform-dual stellation to infinity (or great dirhombicosidodecacron), if the definition of a polyhedron is relaxed to allow coincident edges, then this hemipolycron coincides with two dual uniform hemipolyhedra – the great dirhombicosidodecahedron described by Wenninger, and Skilling's figure, or the great disnub dirhombidodecahedron (with the exact same edge-arrangement, that is also the only known uniform degenerate polyhedron).
+Both polyhedra have 60 double-squares (or 60 coplanar sets of two squares) passing through their centers.

 Relationship with the quasiregular polyhedra

 The hemipolyhedra occur in pairs as facetings of the quasiregular polyhedra with four faces at a vertex.
 These quasiregular polyhedra have vertex configuration m.n.m.n and their edges, in addition to forming the m- and n-gonal faces, also form hemi-faces of the hemipolyhedra.
 Thus, the hemipolyhedra can be derived from the quasiregular polyhedra by discarding either the m-gons or n-gons (to maintain two faces at an edge) and then inserting the hemi faces.
 Since either m-gons or n-gons may be discarded, either of two hemipolyhedra may be derived from each quasiregular polyhedron, except for the octahedron as a tetratetrahedron, where m = n = 3 and the two facetings are congruent.
 (This construction does not work for the quasiregular polyhedra with six faces at a vertex, also known as the ditrigonal polyhedra, as their edges do not form any regular hemi-faces.)

 Since the hemipolyhedra, like the quasiregular polyhedra, also have two types of faces alternating around each vertex, they are sometimes also considered to be quasiregular.

 Here m and n correspond to p/q above, and h corresponds to 2r above.